What Are Dividends? Here’s How They Work

 One of the best ways to measure a company’s ability to continue paying dividends, or its dividend payout safety, is to analyze its dividend payout ratio.
 This ratio compares the proportion of dividend payments to a company’s net income.

 Companies that pay less than 80% of their net income to dividend distributions are generally considered safe investments because these companies have ample ability to continue operations and continue making dividend payments.
-However, companies that have 80-100% of their net income as dividend distributions may face trouble making their dividend payments if they experience a slight downturn in business.
+However, companies with 80-100% of their net income as dividend distributions may face trouble making their dividend payments if they experience a slight downturn in business.

 3. Dividend Per Share